 To quickly mark a message as completed, you can click on the Flag icon that is shown in the message list.
-In Outlook 2013 and Outlook 2016 this is shown when you hover on a message.
+This flag is shown when you hover on a message.
 Click on the Flag icon again to mark it as completed.

 To save yourself a click, you can also add the Mark Complete action to the Quick Access Toolbar (QAT) or Ribbon.